Moo-ware/BDO-OutfitBot/README.md

 ![sniper](https://github.com/Moo-ware/BDO-Outfit-Bot/assets/56319809/a578d909-45c4-4cb6-b385-7274a47d1659)
 ## DISCLAIMER
-This program is just for educational purposes.
-I am **NOT** responsible if you use this and get banned.
+This program is for educational purposes only.
+I am **NOT** responsible if you use it and gets banned.

 ## About the project
-Just a little program I made for the game *Black Desert Online*, that will automatically buy any outfits listed on the central marketplace, faster than manual.
+Just a little test program I made for the game *Black Desert Online*, that will automatically buy any outfits listed on the central marketplace, faster than manual.
 I mainly made this as a proof of concept.

 ### How it works